-At this point, you should manually scan through a few of the training trees to get a sense of the format and range of inputs.
+The first thing you should do is to manually scan through a few of the training trees to get a sense of the format and range of inputs.
 Something you'll notice is that the grammar has relatively few non-terminal symbols (27 plus part-of-speech tags) but thousands of rules, many trinary-branching or longer.
 As we discussed in class, most parsers (including yours) require grammars in which the rules are at most binary branching.
 You can binarize and unbinarize trees using the TreeAnnotations class.
 The default implementation binarizes the trees in a way that doesn't generalize the n-ary grammar at all (convince yourself of this).
 You should run some trees through the binarization process and look at the results to get an idea of what's going on.
 If you annotate/binarize the training trees, you should be able to construct a Grammar out of them, using the constructor provided.
 This grammar is composed of binary and unary rules, each bearing its relative frequency estimated probability from the training trees you provide on construction.
-It therefore encodes a PCFG, and your main goal is to build a parser which parses novel sentences using that PCFG.
-Building this parser will be the bulk of the work for this assignment.
+It therefore encodes a PCFG, and your goal is to build a parser which parses novel sentences using that PCFG.
+Building this parser is the bulk of the work for this assignment.

-Extensions: Once you've got a parser which, given a test sentence, returns a parse of that sentence using the training grammar, you have several choices in how to proceed with this assignment.
-One choice is to focus on the grammar, using better annotation / refinement techniques like horizontal and vertical markovization to improve the accuracy of your parser.
+Extensions: Once you've got a parser which, given a test sentence, returns a parse of that sentence using the grammar from the training trees, you have several choices in how to proceed with this assignment.
+One choice is to focus on the grammar, using better annotation techniques like horizontal and vertical markovization to improve the accuracy of your parser.
 The current representation is equivalent to a 1st-order vertical process with an infinite-order horizontal process.
-Everyone should at least try out a 2nd-order / 2nd-order grammar, meaning using parent annotation (symbols like NP^S instead of NP) and forgetful binarization (symbols like @VP->...NP_PP which abstract the horizontal history, instead of @VP->VBD_RB_NP_PP which record the entire history).
+Everyone should at least try out a 2nd-order / 2nd-order grammar, meaning using parent annotation (symbols like NP^s instead of NP) and forgetful binarization (symbols like @VP->...NP\PP which omit details of the horizontal history, instead of @VP->\VBD\RB\NP\PP which record the entire history).
 If you choose to focus on this aspect, however, you should do more exploration of various kinds of annotation.
-A truly ambitious approach would be to explore automatic state-splitting.

-Another direction is to focus on efficiency of the parser.
-You could, for example, implement a pruning technique like A^{} parsing or coarse-to-fine pruning and compare it to an exhaustive approach.
+Another choice is to focus on efficiency of the parser.
+You could, for example, compare a beam method with an exact parsing method, or implement a pruning technique like an A\ heuristic or a figure-of-merit and compare it to an exhaustive approach.

-Still another direction is to investigate some other aspect of parsing that can be easily tested in your existing code.
+Still another choice is to investigate some other aspect of parsing that can be easily tested in your existing code.
 For example, you might investigate whether some compact subset of the grammar gives nearly the same accuracy.
-Or, if you're interested in cognitive issues, you could study whether correct trees really do tend to have bounded stack depths in one direction or the other (and whether incorrect trees perhaps have different profiles).
+Or if you're interested in cognitive issues, you could study whether correct trees really do tend to have bounded stack depths in one direction or the other (and whether incorrect trees perhaps have different profiles).
 Or you could do a substantial error analysis of the mistakes your parser makes.